How This Happened

 I was only able to login previously because whilst I had access to a USB keyboard at home, I setup my bluetooth one to auto connect at login.
 Of course whilst I’m away I take just my bluetooth keyboard.

-Yesterday I made a huge mistake, disconnecting the bluetooth keyboard and restarting the laptop because It randomly stopped working… of course I ended up locked out of my system not being able to type in my password 1234
+Yesterday I made a huge mistake, disconnecting the bluetooth keyboard and restarting the laptop because It randomly stopped working… of course I ended up locked out of my system not being able to type in my password 1234 on the broken laptop keyboard.

 So I went to bed, cried myself to sleep and woke up without a plan.
 An hour later, I had a brain fart which resulted in the following steps.